goschtl/zope/z3c.recipe.dev/trunk/src/z3c/recipe/dev/README.txt

   All the string will be copied to the script 1:1.
   So what you enter here is what you get.

+environment
+  The environement if needed by your script

 Test
 ~~~~